Generic selectors

 Now we can begin talking about offenses, but first we need to define what is not an offense.

-The English dictionary defines an offense as “an annoyance or resentment brought about by a perceived insult to or disregard for oneself or one’s standards or principles.”
+The English dictionary defines an offense as “an annoyance or resentment brought about by a PERCEIVED insult to or disregard for oneself or one’s standards or principles.”
 In the modern world, people think an offense is anything that is annoying or that they resent regardless of what was said or done.
 In other words, they believe an offense is anything that they disagree with or that causes bad feelings; they are perceived or imagined insults.

 Today, it seems anything someone says or does will offend someone somewhere.
 This is plainly evident with so many people who are downright insulted every time someone disagrees with them, especially when it comes to religion, politics, marriage, climate change, etc. From this perspective, it is impossible to avoid causing an offense.